ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/5th Level/Highly Acidic Attack.md

 - [[Range]]:
 	- .
 - **Target**:
-	- Up to 2 targets
+	- .
 - **Components**:
-	- Kinetic
+	- .
 - **Duration**:
-	- Instant.
+	- .
 - **Effects**:
-	- TODO
+	- TODO cartoon acid, like melts through everything.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 24 psyfocus spent above the normal cost for this psycast, TODO
+For every . psyfocus spent above the normal cost for this psycast, .